THE ORIGIN OF OUR STORY

 0.016%

-In February 2021, I contracted HIV through the most unlikely way.
 Sorrow and darkness enveloped my waking hours.
 For days, I cried without any comfort from the thought that this horrible illness would accompany me until my last day.
-The physician who diagnosed me, in an attempt to cheer me up, said, "It was 0.016% chance, like getting hit by a train ... but at least you didn't get hit by a train, and you are going to be fine".
+The physician who diagnosed me, in an attempt ot cheer me up, said, "It was 0.016% chance, like getting hit by a train ... but at least you didn't get hit by a train, and you are going to be fine".
+I knew very well that living with HIV, even on Highly Active Antiretroviral Therapy (HAART), was going to be tough.
+The best scenario would be a life span of years, if not decades shorter, likely developing common comorbidities like diabetes, neurological disorders or cancer, by-product of the daily intake and constant circulation of HAART metabolites and HIV's deleterious effects on the body, even when suppressed and undetectable.

 Hope